Austertana Chapel

-Austertana Chapel (Austertana kapell) is a parish church of the Church of Norway in Deatnu-Tana Municipality in Troms og Finnmark county, Norway.
+Austertana Chapel (Austertana kapell) is a parish church of the Church of Norway in Deatnu-Tana Municipality in Finnmark county, Norway.
 It is located in the village of Austertana.
 It is one of the churches for the Tana parish which is part of the Indre Finnmark prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden church was built in a long church style in 1958 by the architect Trond Dancke.
 The church seats about 144 people.